Hotel investments are a type of specialist property investment strategy that falls under the commercial property sector.

 Hotel room investments are generally low-risk investments, primarily down to the low entry price and minimal, if any, running costs.
 As mentioned there is no stamp duty on these properties and any maintenance and running costs are deducted from the gross yield, leaving the investor with the net yield as profit.

-Provided an investor does their initial research on the location and the future prospects then these investments can provide an ongoing income long into the future.
+Provided an investor does their initial research on the location and the future prospects, then hotel investments can provide an ongoing income long into the future.

 One of the most expensive things you can do is hire an inexpensive amateur.